Are you going to a University of Michigan college football game and wondering how to best navigate Michigan game day in Ann Arbor?

 The monument features columns etched with the University of Michigan’s teams and their respective championships.
 As you can see in the photo below, it’s a pretty long list for the football team!

-Staying at an Ann Arbor hotel lets you fully experience all the game-day festivities.
-Plus, you won’t have to deal with the post-game traffic heading out of town.
-Instead, you can walk downtown for dinner or celebratory drinks!
+Staying at an Ann Arbor hotel also lets you fully experience all the game-day festivities without the headache of navigating post-game traffic.

 If you need more ideas of places to eat or things to do during your visit, click here to begin planning your Ann Arbor trip.

-This campus-inspired boutique hotel will remind Michigan alumni of their own college days in Ann Arbor.
+This campus-inspired hotel will remind Michigan alumni of their own college days in Ann Arbor.

-Another hotel option for a Michigan game weekend in Ann Arbor is Weber’s Boutique Hotel, located only three miles from Michigan Stadium.
+Another hotel option for a Michigan game weekend in Ann Arbor is Weber’s Boutique Hotel, located 3 miles from Michigan Stadium.

 Families visiting with kids will love the indoor saltwater pool, pinball arcade, table tennis, billiards table, and giant chess set on the outdoor sun deck.
-Other amenities at Weber’s Boutique Hotel include a sauna, hot tub, 24-hour fitness and business centers, and room service.
+Other amenities include a sauna, hot tub, 24-hour fitness and business centers, and room service.

 After the game, you can return to your hotel to dine at Weber’s Restaurant, known for its famous prime rib, or sip a classic cocktail at the Habitat bar while listening to live jazz music.